rbc-wm-lab/ML-Full-Stack-Interview/README.md

 >You can do so by running ```curl ifconfig.me``` in your terminal or simply open [https://ifconfig.me/](https://ifconfig.me/ "ifconfig") in your web browser.

-## Task 1: Deploy a Remote Jupyter Notebook Server
+## Task 1: Install Necessary Tech Stack on a Plain Server

-In this task, you will need to set up a Jupyter Notebook on a remote server, and make sure all dependencies and requirements are satisfied.
-You are free to connect to the remote Jupyter server notebook via your web browser, or via an IDE like VS Code, depending on what you're more comfortable with.
+In this task, you will need to set up all necessary tools on a remote server, and make sure all dependencies and requirements are satisfied.
+You'll need to install the following tools:
+* Any SQL database
+* Any web server (e.g. Nginx, Apache, Node.js, Flask, etc.)
+* Any programming language to populate the database
+* Any other tools needed

 #### Server system
 By default, you will be provided a Ubuntu operating system on the remote instance.
 If you prefer another flavour of Linux, let us know.